shoval-ba/Chess-game/README.md

 # Chess-game

-In the beggining of the course we started to learn HTML, CSS and JS.
-After 2 weeks that we leran just HTML and CSS, we started to learn also JS.
-To learn JS, we did Chess-game that written in JS.
-This is my first project that I wrote in JS and I learn a lot from this project.
-During this project, I learn how to write functions, classes and loops.
+In the beginning of the course, we started to learn HTML, CSS and JS.
+After 2 weeks of HTML and CSS intensive learning, we started also to learn JS.
+To learn JS, we did a Chess-game that was written in JS.
+This was my first project that I wrote in JS and I have learned a lot from it.
+During this project, I learn how to write functions, classes, and loops.